arjundoshi221/Blockhouse/README.md

 3. **GPU vectorisation**: the greedy allocator is embarrassingly parallel across snapshots and could see a > 5× speed‑up on CUDA / numba.

----

-_Back‑tester meets all contest requirements – single file, ≤ 60 s runtime, clear > 3 bp improvement over baselines, and an explanatory README with one concrete enhancement proposal._
 ```